makeabilitylab/physcomp/esp32/led-fade.md

 So *why* and *how* are the PWM frequency and resolution interdependent?
 While the ESP32 [docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/ledc.html#supported-range-of-frequency-and-duty-resolutions) are, unfortunately, sparse, here's the explanation.

-Imagine you have a clock (CPU clock or a timer, doesn't matter) running at some frequency.
-Then, you want to set a PWM wave frequency and resolution.
-Let's say your CPU clock is running at 40MHz.
-Well, then obviously we cannot produce a PWM wave faster than that.
-So, with a CPU clock running at 40MHz, then our max PWM frequency is also 40MHz.
+Imagine you have a clock (CPU clock or a timer, doesn't matter) running at some frequency, and we want to set some PWM wave frequency and resolution.
+Our maximum PWM wave frequency is bound by the clock.
+If it's 40MHz, then our max PWM frequency is also 40MHz.
+We cannot produce a PWM wave faster than our clock.

 But what about **resolution**?
 Well, resolution is really about how much we can slice up one period of the PWM wave into different duty cycles.
-And here's the insight: slicing up the PWM wave requires a CPU clock running at the $PWM_{freq} * 2^{PWM resolution}$.
+And here's the insight: slicing up the PWM wave requires a CPU clock running at the $$PWM_{freq} * 2^{PWM resolution}$$.
 Why?
 Because to generate those duty cycles, you need to be able to create those time slices.
 And the only way to do so is with an even faster clock.
 (Note: this is the *ideal*.
 In reality, all things have overhead and so my understanding is that you generally want a CPU clock to be 30-50% faster than your fastest PWM freq; again, it would be nice if ESP32 actually gave us the equation).

 Here's a visual example that, hopefully, further clarifies the concept.
-Here, you can see the clock running at 40MHz and then I set the PWM freq at 1MHz.
+Here, you can see the clock running at 40MHz, the PWM freq at 1MHz, and then various PWM resolutions.
 For each of the PWM resolutions, I put in their "time slices"—this is when the PWM waveform generator would be able to potentially set the PWM wave HIGH or LOW for a given duty cycle.
 Notice how as the PWM resolution increases, the need for a faster and faster CPU clock also increases (to be able to meet those increasingly demanding duty cycle resolutions).

+So, for example, if we want to set a PWM resolution of 5 bits running at 1MHz, then we need a clock running at least 32MHz.
+If we want a resolution of 6 bits at 1MHz, then we exceed our 40MHz clock speed.

 ![A figure showing the relationship between frequency and duty cycle resolution for PWM](assets/images/PWM_FrequencyAndDutyCycleRelationship.png)

 For more PWM examples, see this [PDF](assets/images/PWM_FrequencyAndDutyCycle.pdf) that we made.

+#### So what PWM frequency and resolution should I use?

+So, what PWM frequency and resolution should you use?
+This is context dependent.
+Remember, the Arduino Uno supplies a ~490MHz PWM waveform at 8 bits.
+And this is more than fast enough to smoothly fade between different LED brightness levels.
+So, you can always start there (~490MHz freq, 8-bit resolution) and then play around.

 #### Using the LEDC API